adblockplus/testpages.adblockplus.org/README.md

 ```

 If you wish to test Domain Wildcard scenario locally, you need to start browser
 from command line and map ports to  `local.abptestpages.org`.
-This works for Chromium browser only.
+This works for Chromium browser only
+(excute command on the folder where browser binary is).

 On Mac:
 ```shell